marcinduma/LTRCLD-2557/docs/use-case2.md

 # Use-case 02 - Internet Gateway

-**In this task we will configure Internet Gateway in AWS cloud, so Virtual Machines and Endpoints are able to reach the Internet**
+**In this task we will configure Internet Gateway in AWS cloud, so Virtual Machines and Endpoints are able to reach the Internet.**

-Instances in AWS can assess Internet in AWS cloud with help of Internet Gateway.
+Instances in AWS can access Internet in AWS cloud with help of Internet Gateway.
 An internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows communication between VPC and the internet.

 An internet gateway provides a target VPC route tables for internet-routable traffic.
 For communication using IPv4, the internet gateway also performs network address translation (NAT).

 ## Internet Gateway as External EPG

-As all VPC aspects and routing are controller by Cloud Network Controller, also Internet Gateway(IGW) it's configured with it's help.
+As all VPC aspects and routing are controller by Cloud Network Controller, also Internet Gateway(IGW) is configured with it's help.
 Internet Gateway is represented by well know ACI object - External EPG.

 ### External EPG configuration